 Enroll in Good Sam Roadside Assistance to know help will be on the way if needed!

-Camping in the winter can be an exciting adventure and allow you the chance to enjoy all the fun that snowy destinations have to offer.
-If you take the time to prepare as you should, you and your rig should have no trouble weathering those frosty winter storms.
+Camping in the winter can be an exciting adventure and allow you to enjoy all the fun that snowy destinations offer.
+When you get home, winterize your RV properly, so your RV doesn’t have any trouble weathering those frosty winter storms.

-Do you have experience camping in the winter?
+Do you have experience camping in cold weather?
 Share your advice with fellow RVers in the comments below!